 Adjust Mouse/Stick/Touch Sensitivity, Deadzones and Thresholds: Adjust how sensitive touch/mouse/stick controls are and the related deadzones and thresholds.

 If you want to play Crossout Mobile, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-We've documented 1 accessibility feature for Difficulty in Crossout Mobile which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
+We haven’t documented any accessibility features for Difficulty in Crossout Mobile which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Crossout Mobile, and offer accessibility features for Difficulty: